Ni1rmalya/COGNIZANT_Digital-Nurture-4.0_JavaFSE_Deepskilling_Exercise_Assignment/JAVA_FSE_Deepskilling/WEEK 3/Spring Data JPA with Spring Boot, Hibernate/Difference between JPA, Hibernate and Spring Data JPA/README.md

-# JPA vs Hibernate vs Spring Data JPA – Assignment
+# JPA vs Hibernate vs Spring Data JPA – Mandatory Hands-on Assignment

 This assignment provides a concise comparison between JPA, Hibernate, and Spring Data JPA.
 It explains their roles in Java persistence, highlights key differences in features like implementation, boilerplate code, transaction management, and their